 It’s probably obvious at this point, but with this exercise, you will write a list of the ways you kicked ass on a particular day.

 Write all of the day's accomplishments, even if they seem small.

-Celebrate the super delicious, yet nutritious meal prep you just did, feel proud that you stood up for yourself, bask in the glory of knowing that you gave yourself time to rest when you were feeling stressed out.
+Celebrate the super delicious, yet nutritious meal prep you just did, feel proud that you stood up for yourself, and bask in the glory of knowing that you gave yourself time to rest when you were feeling stressed out.
 Yes, these are all examples from my lists over the last few days!

-After I wrote my gratitude list last night, I felt supercharged up and happy to be here living this life being the woman that I am.
+After I wrote my gratitude list last night, I felt supercharged and happy to be here living this life being the woman that I am.